CraXWaR/CraXWaR/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/emanuil-petrov-349968184/)](https://www.linkedin.com/in/emanuil-petrov-349968184/)

 Welcome to my GitHub profile!
-I'm a Junior FrontEnd Developer and I'm passionate about Programming, Sports, Computer Science.
+I'm a Junior Front-end Developer and I'm passionate about Programming, Sports, Computer Science.
 Here you'll find some of the projects I've been working on.

 ## Skills and Technologies